jackeichen/pydiskcmd/README.md

 Why pydiskcmd
 -------------
 The pydiskcmd is easily installed.
-In most case, all you need is the python environment( sometimes python-devel is need).
-Benefit from python (a cross-platform and high-level programming language) and OS level ioctl support, installing pydiskcmd Does Not need to configure the compiling environment(like C/C++ code).
+In most case, all you need is the python environment.
+Benefit from python (a cross-platform and high-level programming language) and OS level ioctl support, installing pydiskcmd Does Not need to configure the compiling environment (like C/C++ code).
 The long-term work in the development is to reduce the sofware dependency, to make installation as simple as possible.

 The pydiskcmdlib provides a flexible and friendly middle-level API, as well as some low-level components to use.
 With the help of it, user could build their own raw command, send it to